-Also, to get the Shure SM58 to sound as good as this mic requires some equalization, which you might not be able to do when you’re singing live.
+Also, to get the Shure SM58 to sound as good as this mic requires some equalization.
+This is something you may not be able to do when you’re singing live.

-If you have a choir, for instance, you can easily have one person hold this while two others sing from the sides.
+If you have a choir, you can have one person hold the equipment while two others sing from the sides.
 Because of the polar pattern, the microphone would be able to pick up all three voices.

-This microphone is better for this purpose because we have noticed that it does better with accepting sound from the side than the Sennheiser.
+This microphone does better with accepting sounds from the side than the Sennheiser.

 Type – Dynamic

-Both of these microphones are dynamic microphones, and this can be a great thing, depending on what you want to use the microphone for.
+Both of these microphones are dynamic microphones.
+Depending on what you want to use the microphone for, this quality can be a great thing.
 The major competition for dynamic microphones is condenser microphones.

-Compared to dynamic microphones, condenser microphones are more suited to picking up the really tiny and delicate sounds.
-If you’re looking to record a singer with a really tiny voice, then a condenser microphone might be more beneficial for you.
+Compared to dynamic microphones, condenser microphones are more suited to picking up tiny and delicate sounds.
+If you’re looking to record a singer with a high pitch, a condenser microphone might be more beneficial for you.

 To provide great output with relatively low input, condenser microphones require some power from an external source.
 This power is referred to as “phantom power”.
-This is something that you definitely have to take into consideration because of its extra cost as it is sold separately.
+This is something that you have to take into consideration because of its extra cost.
+This is because it is sold separately.

-Dynamic microphones, on the other hand, are better for louder sounds.
+On the other hand, dynamic microphones are better for louder sounds.
 Unlike condenser microphones, dynamic microphones don’t need phantom power because of their wire coils.
 The wire coils in it help to amplify the sound it receives.

 If you’re looking to mic some drums, other instruments, or a singer with a loud voice, then you should definitely pick a dynamic microphone.

-Another great thing about dynamic microphones is that they are a lot stronger and more durable than condenser microphones.
-In fact, you can easily use one dynamic microphone for years, even after dropping them severally.
+Dynamic microphones are a lot stronger and durable than condenser microphones.
+In fact, you can use one dynamic microphone for years, even after dropping them several times.

-Finally, dynamic microphones are more affordable than condenser microphones.
-Even more affordable when you consider the fact that you don’t need to buy any external power, microphone, or anything like that.
+Finally, dynamic microphones are more affordable.
+It is more economical considering that you don’t need to buy any external power, microphone, or anything like that.